Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 According to a recent survey, 65% of people identify as visual learners.
 The same study showed that auditory learners make up about 30% of the population.
 And approximately 5% of people consider themselves primarily kinesthetic learners (graph).

-What Percentage of Students Believe their Academic Performance Improves when Taught in their Preferred Learning Style?
+What Percentage of College Students Believe their Academic Performance Improves when Taught in their Preferred Learning Style?

-According to another 2024 study 52% of students believe their academic performance improves when taught in their preferred learning style.
+52% of college students believe their academic performance improves when taught in their preferred learning style.
+(Source)

-However, a meta-analysis of 31 studies from the same year found no significant improvement in learning outcomes when instruction matched students’ preferred learning styles.
+However, a recent meta-analysis of 31 studies found no significant improvement in learning outcomes when instruction matched students’ preferred learning styles.
+(Source)

 What Percentage of Teachers Believe in Tailoring their Instruction to Students’ Learning Styles?